 Unknown Territory - Anže Rozman (0:00 / 2:34)

 This isn’t an ‘old style’ library.
-We’ve worked closely with the Herrmann estate to examine his most famous scores and understand what makes his work so special.
-With that in mind, we set about curating a unique series of recording sessions in order to develop a modern library that captures the levels of vitality that you’d expect from a Herrmann score, but that works across genres/projects.
-Recorded at Air Studio 1, this toolkit packs an almighty punch; it offers a studio orchestra, combinations such as trumpet and xylophone, trombones and timpani, low strings and horns, harp and vibraphone, plus an ondes Martenot, synths, percussion, timpani and much more.
+After working closely with the Herrmann estate to examine his most famous scores and understand what makes his work so special, we set about curating a unique series of recording sessions in order to develop a modern library that captures the levels of vitality that you’d expect from a Herrmann score, which works across various genres and projects.
+Recorded at AIR Studios, Studio One, this toolkit packs an almighty punch; it offers a studio orchestra, combinations such as trumpet and xylophone, trombones and timpani, low strings and horns, harp and vibraphone, plus an Ondes Martenot, synths, percussion, timpani and much more.

 Bernard Herrmann is one of the great modern composers.
-His work for TV and film is nothing short of iconic, and is truly synonymous with mid-20th Century cinema.
+His work for TV and film is nothing short of iconic, and is synonymous with mid-20th Century cinema.
 Collaborating with Orson Welles on Citizen Kane, Martin Scorsese on Taxi Driver, and in long-term partnership with Alfred Hitchcock for scores such as Vertigo, Psycho, The Birds, Marnie and beyond, the sheer magnitude of critical works produced is breathtaking.
-Not only did his work cause significant impact on culture at the time, but more recently those works have been used to invigorate contemporary scores, for example the use of the Twisted Nerve theme in Quentin Tarantino’s Kill Bill - an eerie whistle which is now instantly recognisable worldwide.
+Not only did his work cause significant impact on culture at the time, but more recently those works have been used to invigorate contemporary scores, namely the use of the Twisted Nerve theme in Quentin Tarantino’s Kill Bill — an eerie whistle, now instantly recognisable worldwide.

-So, of course, when the opportunity arose for Spitfire Audio to collaborate with his estate, we crumbled with excitement.
-We hope to have developed a unique library that provides working composers with a broad variety of new sounds and possibilities, albeit rooted in the genius of Herrmann and his approach to film scoring.
+When the opportunity arose for Spitfire Audio to collaborate with his estate, we were beyond excited.
+We hope to have developed a unique library that provides working composers with a broad variety of new sounds and possibilities, rooted in the genius of Herrmann and his approach to film scoring.